DiptoProdipto/Data-Mining/README.md

 # Data-Mining
-This repository contains Data Science projects
+This repository contains an ML project of my Data Mining course.